-Generally offered as a one or two year program, MSc Chemistry is a postgraduate-level course which encompasses a diverse range of interdisciplinary subjects and branches of chemistry like Quantum Chemistry, Surface Chemistry, Thermodynamics and Equilibria, Polymer Chemistry, amongst others.
+Generally offered as a one or two-year program, MSc Chemistry is a postgraduate-level course that encompasses a diverse range of interdisciplinary subjects and branches of chemistry like Quantum Chemistry, Surface Chemistry, Thermodynamics and Equilibria, Polymer Chemistry, amongst others.
 It is generally opted by those wanting to explore opportunities in the field of Biochemistry, Chemical Biology, Molecular Biology, Nanotechnology, to name a few.
 If you are interested in pursuing this master’s degree, it is important that you familiarise yourself with the syllabus and subjects covered during the course.
 Here’s a blog that aims to provide you with MSc Chemistry syllabus, key subjects as well as career scope.

 Recommended Read: Courses After BSc Chemistry